SasaIA/Trading/README.md

 pip install -r requirements.txt
 ```
 4. Make sure to install MongoDB on your computer
+5. To launch a file, you must start the terminal and navigate to the folder that contains that file
 5. Open the terminal and type :
 ```sh
 python api.py